mediawiki4intranet/Calendar/Readme.txt

 * you can default all events to your style preference by using the '''style="..."''' preference.
 However, individual keyword event styles override the global default.

-=== Time Tracker ===
-You can keep simple time tracking of events by formatting the event as below.
-This will track any dynamically created event in a simple table below the calendar in full mode only.
-The event is triggered by prefixing (2) colons followed by the event then (1) colon or (1) dash followed by a numeric value to add.
- ::Vacation: 8 or ::Vacation -8
- ::Team Project 1 - 3
- ::Sick : 4

-Note that events created using the 'add event' link only track time for that month.
-If you want to track a years total, you need to enable and use month templates ('''usetemplates''')

 == vCalendar (iCal) Support ==
 The calendar supports the basic importing of vCalendar formatted files.
 The import utility is enabled by adding '''ical''' or '''ical=overwrite''' to your parameter string or ''config'' file settings.<br>